 - In the beginning, try to feed mashed tofu.
 You can also make tofu paste if your baby does not like it in mashed form.

-- Consider adding some herbs and spices to enhance the flavor as tofu has umami taste that your baby may or may not like.
+- Consider adding some herbs and spices to enhance the flavor as tofu has umamiiXOne of the five basic tastes that can be described as savory taste that your baby may or may not like.

 - As your baby grows older, you can consider giving tofu as healthy finger food.
 Cut it into thin slices or strips before serving it to your baby.